 This guide will help you to identify resources that may assist you in researching your legal rights.
-Each tab includes useful information, links to databases, websites, books, and other resources available through the library.

 We are unable to provide legal advice or assistance at the Law Library.
 This means we are often unable to answer basic legal questions, which you may be surprised to find qualify as "legal advice."
 Librarians can provide research assistance, however, and you are welcome to use books, databases, and other resources in the library to research your legal rights or prepare for a case.